sagemath/trac_to_gh/Issue 8340.md

 # Issue 8340: add a lift method to elements of the residue class field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8340

 Original creator: was